LoganGrier/constrained-type/README.md

 *ConstrainedType.Inequality* builds inequality constraints and helper functions from a comparable.
 See ConstrainedType_Inequality.resi for documentation.

-## Built-In Constraints
+## Built-in constraints

 *ConstrainedType.Integer*.
 The module interface satisfies *ConstrainedType.Inequality.Module*.
 *ConstrainedType.Array*.
 Offers a generic NonEmpty constraint, and utilities to create ConstraintType.Value.t objects satisfying NonEmpty.

-## Constraints on Generic Types
+## Constraints on generic Types

-Because of how rescript handles generics, the syntax for creating constraints on generic types is verbose and unintuitive.
-See ConstrainedType_Array.res for an example.
+The syntax for creating constraints on generic types is verbose and unintuitive.
+See [ConstrainedType_Array.res](src/ConstrainedType_Array.res) for an example.

-## Special use in JS interop
+## JS interop

 ConstraintType.Value.t<'value, 'id> is implemented as 'value.
 While this is an implementation detail as far as the Rescript compiler is concerned, it is part of the contract of this module, and as such, it is safe to assume in your code.
 This is useful in Javascript bindings when you want to constraint the parameters of an external JS function.